ar-jan/zotero-archivist/README.md

 A Chromium browser extension to collect links from a web page and archive selected pages to Zotero via the Zotero Connector browser plugin.

-## Installation
+## Prerequisites

 - Have [Zotero](https://www.zotero.org/download/) installed
 - Have the official [Zotero Connector](https://chromewebstore.google.com/detail/zotero-connector/ekhagklcjbdpajgpjgmbionohlpdbjgc) installed

-- Install the `zotero-archivist` Chromium extension:
+## Installation

-  * Git clone this repository or download and unpack a ZIP
+- Git clone this repository (or download and unpack the ZIP version)
-  * Enable `Developer mode` on your browser's extension page
+- Enable `Developer mode` on your browser's extension page
-  * Click `Load unpacked` and point it at your copy of `zotero-archivist`
+- Click `Load unpacked` and point it at your copy of `zotero-archivist`

 ## Usage